Bairdy999/elastic-police-uk-data-ingest/README.md

 ```
 </details>

-## Running Logstash to ingest the data
+## Using Logstash to ingest the data
 Firstly, download the required data sets as per the guidance given above, unzip to a location of your choice and then follow each of the steps below:

 ### Examine fhe file and folder structure